Welcome to Stripe Issuing

 2.4 Validation.
 At any time during the term of this Agreement and your use of the Program, we may require additional information from you to verify your Principal Owners or control of the business, validate information you provided, verify you or your Representative’s identity, and assess the risk associated with your business.
 This additional information may include business invoices, copies of government-issued identification, business licenses, or other information related to your business, your Representative, your Principal Owners or your principals.
 Your failure to provide this information or material may result in suspension of termination of your Program Account.
 You authorize us to retrieve information about you from our service providers and other third parties, including credit reporting agencies and information bureaus and you authorize and direct such third parties to compile and provide such information to us.
 You acknowledge that this may include your name, addresses, credit history, and other data about you, your Representatives, your Principal Owners or your principals.
 You acknowledge that we may use your information to verify any other information you provide to us, and that any information we collect may affect our assessment of your overall risk to our business.
 You acknowledge that in some cases, such information may lead to suspension or termination of your Program Account.
 Stripe may periodically update this information as part of our underwriting criteria and risk analysis procedures.

 2.5 Changes to Your Business, Keeping your Account Current.
 You agree to keep the information in your Program Account current.
 You must promptly update your Program Account with any changes affecting you, the nature of your business activities, your Representatives, your Principal Owners, your principals, or any other pertinent information.
 We may suspend your Program Account or terminate this Agreement if you fail to keep this information current.
-You agree to promptly notify us in writing no more than three days after any of the following occur: (a) you become subject to any voluntary or involuntary bankruptcy or insolvency application, petition or proceeding, receivership, or similar action; (b) there is an adverse change in your financial condition; (c) there is a planned or anticipated liquidation or substantial change in the basic nature of your business; (d) you transfer or sell 25 percent or more of your total assets or there is any change in the control or ownership of your business or parent entity; or (e) you receive a judgment, writ or warrant of attachment or execution, lien, or levy against 25 percent of more of your assets.
+You agree to promptly notify us (or, in the case of Platform Companies, your Platform Provider) in writing no more than three days after any of the following occur: (a) you become subject to any voluntary or involuntary bankruptcy or insolvency application, petition or proceeding, receivership, or similar action; (b) there is an adverse change in your financial condition; (c) there is a planned or anticipated liquidation or substantial change in the basic nature of your business; (d) you transfer or sell 25 percent or more of your total assets or there is any change in the control or ownership of your business or parent entity; or (e) you receive a judgment, writ or warrant of attachment or execution, lien, or levy against 25 percent of more of your assets.
+Platform Providers shall promptly forward all information received from their Platform Companies under this Section to Stripe.

 3. Participating in, Using, and Managing the Program